gokhanarkan/gokhanarkan.com/content/_index.md

 Although I am not actively using social media, please feel free to email me at [gokhan@hey.com](mailto:gokhan@hey.com) if you have any enquiries.

-If you are unreasonable enough; you can send me a [POST request](/post-request) too.